When is Disney+ launching in the UK? How much does it cost? How do I sign up?

 - A live-action remake of Girl and the Tramp.

-- A brand new Toy Story collection centred on new character Forky, known as Forky Asks a Query.
-Viewers may count on Lamp Life, an animated brief exploring the place Bo Peep was throughout the occasions of Toy Story three.
+- A brand new Toy Story sequence centred on new character Forky, referred to as Forky Asks a Query.
+Viewers may anticipate Lamp Life, an animated brief exploring the place Bo Peep was in the course of the occasions of Toy Story three.

-- An oddly-titled Excessive Faculty Musical present known as Excessive Faculty Musical: The Musical: The Sequence.
-The scripted present is ready within the college through which Excessive Faculty Musical was filmed, and sees college students placing collectively their very own stage model of the movie.
+- An oddly-titled Excessive Faculty Musical present referred to as Excessive Faculty Musical: The Musical: The Sequence.
+The scripted present is about within the college wherein Excessive Faculty Musical was filmed, and sees college students placing collectively their very own stage model of the movie.
 Not complicated in any respect.

 - Festive comedy Noelle, which stars Anna Kendrick as Father Christmas’ daughter, Noelle Kringle.

-- A Nationwide Geographic present led by Jeff Goldblum known as – amazingly – The World In response to Jeff Goldblum.
+- A Nationwide Geographic present led by Jeff Goldblum referred to as – amazingly – The World In keeping with Jeff Goldblum.

-- Encore!.
-Led by Frozen star Kristen Bell, this actuality collection reunites former castmates of a NYU theatre college musical manufacturing for a brand new efficiency of the identical play.

 - A number of Marvel TV exhibits have been greenlit together with Ms Marvel, She-Hulk, Moon Knight, The Falcon and the Winter Soldier, WandaVision, Loki and What If…?.

-- A Star Wars Rogue One prequel collection primarily based round Diego Luna’s character Cassian Andor.
+- A Star Wars Rogue One prequel sequence based mostly round Diego Luna’s character Cassian Andor.

-- The seventh season of the animated collection Star Wars: The Clone Wars

-- An Obi-Wan Kenobi Star Wars collection, starring Ewan McGregor as the principle Jedi Knight.

-- Diary of a Feminine President, a collection following a 12-year-old Cuban-American woman’s plans to change into US president.
+- Diary of a Feminine President, a sequence following a 12-year-old Cuban-American woman’s plans to turn out to be US president.

 - Documentary One Day at Disney, every mini-episode delving into the position of 1 Disney worker.

-- Remakes of House Alone, Night time on the Museum, Diary of a Wimpy Child, and Cheaper by the Dozen.
+- Remakes of Residence Alone, Evening on the Museum, Diary of a Wimpy Child, and Cheaper by the Dozen.

 This record will likely be up to date as extra exhibits and movies are revealed…